-The holiday season continues and there will be an increased police presence in Pennsylvania and New Jersey where our law firm represents person charged with crimes and offenses
+The Holiday Season will be begin soon and there will be an increased police presence in Pennsylvania and New Jersey where our law firm represents person charged with crimes and offenses

 Our criminal defense law firm wishes you and your family happy holidays but please enjoy them responsibly!
 If you do plan on hitting the roads this year, here are some important statistics about drunk driving.

 Pennsylvania DUI Statistics

 Drunk driving is one of the leading causes of traffic deaths in America, with drunk drivers causing 32 deaths a day according to the United States Department of Transportation.
 In 2022, the death toll from drunk driving was a staggering 11,654, which was a 14 percent increase from 2022.
 Driving under the influence (DUI) is a major problem in many states, including Pennsylvania and New Jersey.
 It costs the nation over $44 billion annually.